co1956457/MtoV/README.md

 This is MultiCommentViewer plugin.
 This plugin sends the comments to CommentBaton VCI.
 Then, Vertical Comment Viewer VCI would be able to show the comments from these sites.
-(Youtube Live, TwitCasting, LINE LIVE, Mildom, Mirrativ,、Mixer, OPENREC, Periscope, TwitchSite, Whowatch)
+(Youtube Live, TwitCasting, LINE LIVE, Mildom, Mirrativ, OPENREC, Periscope, TwitchSite, Whowatch)

 You can get Multicommentviewer from this page. https://ryu-s.github.io/app/multicommentviewer